wcj365/wcj365.github.io/README.md

 ## whoami?
-I am a seasoned software engineer, data scientist, project manager, and researcher with experience in System Design, Data Analytics, Health IT, and IT Modernization; I have strong people and communication skills and strong commitment to individual excellence and team success.
-I am always curious and am a lifetime learner.
+- I am a programmer.
+Then Java, now Python;
+- I am a software engineer.
+Then Waterfall, now Agile;
+- I am a data scientist.Then Statistics, Now Machine Learning;
+- I am a propject manager.
+Then plan and control, now lean and agile.
 ## current interests
 - Cloud Computing
 - Data Visualization